-Q. Eow would you recommend the Commission approach its duty of implementing Section 366.093, Florida Statutes?
+Eow would you recommend the Commission approach its outy of implementing Section 366.093, Florida Statutes?

-In the case of Tampa Electric's transportation affiliates, is there a reasonable probability the test should be: that disclosure of the information in question will adversely affect the affiliated company and, ultimately, If so, then the Tampa Electric and its Customers? information should be treated as specified confidential information which is exempt from public disclosure.
-Section 366.093, Florida Statutes, does not appear require a 100% probability of harm.
-In the case of bids or other contractual data, the test is only whether it utility to efforts of the public would "impair" the If certain contract for services on favorable terms. information is disclosed and the disclosure only aids but does not guarantee a competitor's ability to compete with Tampa Electric's transportation affiliates, then this information ought to be protected, even though its disclosure would not cuarantee that the competitor will take business away from the Tampa Electric affiliate.
+In the case of Tampa Electric's transportation affiliates, the test should be: is there a reasonable probability information in question will the that disclosure of adversely affect the affiliated company and, ultimately, then the its Customers? エデ Tampa Electric and information should be treated as specified confidential disclosure. public from exempt information which is Section 366.093, Florida Statutes, does not appear In the case of bids require a 100% probability of harm. or other contractual data, the test is only whether "impair" the efforts of the public utility contract for services on favorable terms.
+If certain information is disclosed and the disclosure only aids but does not guarantee a competitor's ability to compete with Tampa Electric's transportation affiliates, then this information ought to be protected, even though disclosure would not cuarantee that the competitor will take business away from the Tampa Electric affiliate.
 Any more stringent or absolute a standard for confidentiality would demand more than is required under the statute.
-Stated differently, if the statute is administered in such a way as to prohibit only the disclosure of a specific cost, but not a myriad of related information bits or "hints" which enable a resourceful competitor to pinpoint or come very close to the specific cost, then the protection afforded by the statute will indeed be hollow.
+Stated differently, if the statute is administered in such a way as to prohibit only the disclosure of a specific cost, but not a myriad of related information bits or "hints" which enable a resourceful competitor to pinpoint or come very close to the specific cost, then the protection afforced by the statute will indeed be hollow.
 In short, we advocate fully disclosing to the Commission the information it needs to perform its utility oversight function but because of the extreme sensitivity of the information, we advocate disclosing as little as possible to publicly accessible sources.
 Utility customers are the ultimate beneficiaries of this protection, and we hope the Commission will continue to administer the statute in a manner which maximizes such protection.